 Support | Community-driven, extensive forums | 24/7 customer support |

-While both platforms support SEO, WordPress has a broader toolbox, thanks to plugins like Yoast SEO or All in One SEO.
-This can help kick your site into higher search rankings as you customize the experience.
+While both platforms support SEO, WordPress has a broader toolbox, thanks to plugins such as Yoast SEO or All in One SEO.
+This can help boost your site’s search rankings as you customize the experience.

 Performance and Durability